Monroe County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DDS does not have sufficient evidence, your license suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.

-- Restricted/Hardship License Granted: Even if your suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes.
+- Restricted/Hardship License Granted: Even if your suspension is upheld, you may be eligible for a restricted driving permit (also known as a hardship license) under certain circumstances.

 Hardship/Restricted License in Georgia

-- What You Can Drive For: Typically, a restricted license allows you to drive to and from work, school, medical appointments, court-ordered obligations, and alcohol/drug treatment programs.
+- What You Can Drive For: A restricted driving permit typically allows you to drive to and from:

 Getting Your License Back